delingren/dot-matrix-clock/README.md

 Once you have written the code and verified everything on a breadboard, let's solder up everything on a perf board, mount it on the back, and make a hanger so that you can hang it on your window for passersby to see your work!

+## Beyond the basic clock

+In this project, we have learned:

+* How to drive a dot matrix panel.
+* How to connect to WiFi on an ESP32.
+* How to sync up real time with an NTP server.
+* How to perform a task when a timer expires.